r00ta/factorized-fleet-manager-phase2/README.md

  * This class represents all the exceptions that are caused by the user interaction.
 For example the user asks for a resource
  * that does not exist, the user sends a wrong configuration etc.
  * <p>
- * All the subclasses have to be included in the /resources/exceptionInfo.json because they are directly visible on the catalog.
  */
 public class ExternalUserException extends RuntimeException {